garikarakelyan/multiple-selection-system/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.5. ,[Node JS](https://nodejs.org/en/) version 10.17.0

 ## Description
+Multiple Selection for Countries (with `search`)

 ## Usage
+When the input field is `clicked`, the whole list is being displayed.
+When the input fields is `typed`, the according filtered countries appear in the list below.
+By clicking on an `element`, you can add it to the list of added elements.
+By clicking on the `cross`, you can remove it from the list of added elements

 ## Clone project from Github